matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 Room B   Room C   Room D
 ```

-Space A, Room B, and Room C are on HS1, while Room D is on HS2.
-HS1 has no users
+HS1 has users in Space A, Room B, and Room C, while HS2 has users in Room D. HS1 has no users
 in Room D (and thus has no state from it).
 Room B, C, and D do not have an
 `order` field set (and default to using the ordering rules above).